shanebdavis/ai-lang-flashcards/README.md

 # Motivation

 I love DuoLingo, but why does every "card" have to be a test?
 Further, why do I need to switch between Spanish and English every card.
-I want to learn the same way kids do - by exposure.
+I want to learn the same way kids do - by exposure in just one language.
+I don't want to focus on _translating_ between English and Spanish.
+I want to focus on _understanding_ the Spanish language.
 Where a DuoLingo lession is about 10 cards, I think I can make a compelling flashcard app that helps you study about 100 cards (words) with about the same amount of effort.
 Further, I have a guess that with AI we might be able to make the flashcards more interesting and engaging.

 # Spanish Data